Jan 14, 2023

 It adds all these extra widgets to your screen.

-There's so many good ones in here.
+There are so many good ones in here.

 The hero masthead is really good.